Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 [dbt](https://www.getdbt.com/) is a transformation workflow that lets teams quickly and collaboratively deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.
 Now anyone who knows SQL can build production-grade data pipelines.
 It transforms data in the warehouse, leveraging cloud data platforms like Snowflake.

-In this virtual hands-on lab, you will follow a step-by-step guide to using dbt with Snowflake,  and  see some of the benefits this tandem brings.
+In this Quickstart, you will follow a step-by-step guide to using dbt with Snowflake, and see some of the benefits this tandem brings.

 Let's get started.